 Essential Crown Molding Tool #2: A Protractor

-Clocking in at a whopping $7, this little fella will save you a lot of heartache.
 Think of the space behind your wall as 180 degrees, and the space in front of your wall as the other 180 degrees.
-When you measure your angle, subtract it from 180 degrees.
-Divide this measurement by two.
-That’s your magic number.
+After measuring your corner angle, subtract it from 180 degrees.
+Divide this number by 2, and you have your magic number.

 Quick Protractor Example